 In its desire to implement a strategic, systematic, and transparent strategy to achieve organizational results through people, the Ukraine- and Russia-based application developer JetRuby turned to the Enterprise Engagement Alliance’s Engagement Agency.
 The company says its goal is to utilize a roadmap that addresses the needs of all stakeholders—its employees, customers, and communities—and that follows proven practices; in this case, those based on the same strategic approach that ISO 9001 Quality Management standards applied to transform quality in manufacturing in the 1990s.
+Since publication of this article, the company published the first draft of its human capital report.
+Click here to read the full report.

 JetRuby is growing fast in an increasingly competitive market for talent worldwide.
 US companies now in some cases are willing to pay offshore developers what they are paying domestic developers to address the labor shortage.
 Ivan Linko